Francis Rawdon-Hastings, 1st Marquess of Hastings: Battle of Bunker Hill

 Rawdon was posted at Boston as a lieutenant in the 5th Regiment of Foot's Grenadier company, which was then under the command of Captain Francis Marsden.
 He first saw action at the Battles of Lexington and Concord and the Battle of Bunker Hill.
 Serving with the grenadiers, he participated in the second assault against Breed's Hill (which failed), and the third assault against the redoubt.
 His superior, Captain Harris, was wounded beside him.
 At the age of 21, Lord Rawdon took command of the company for the third and final assault.
 When the troops of the third assault began to falter, Rawdon stood atop of the American redoubt, waving the British ensign.
 John Burgoyne noted in dispatches: "Lord Rawdon has this day stamped his fame for life."
 He also was wounded during the assault.
 He was promoted captain, and given a company in the 63rd Foot.

-After having recognized him upon entering the redoubt, it is stated by The 1st Earl of Russell in his Essays, and Sketches of Life and Character that it was Lieutenant Rawdon that executed the already mortally wounded American general Joseph Warren by shooting him through the head.
 Lord Rawdon is depicted in John Trumbull's famous painting, The Death of General Warren at the Battle of Bunker Hill.
-Rawdon is in the far background holding the British ensign.
+Rawdon is in the far background holding the regimental colour of the fifth regiment of foot.

 Campaigns in the Carolinas and New York, 1775–76

 He was appointed Aide-de-camp to General Sir Henry Clinton, and sailed with him on the expedition to Brunswick Town, North Carolina, on the Cape Fear River, and then to the repulse at Fort Moultrie, Charleston, South Carolina.
 He returned with him to New York.
 On 4 August, he dined with General Clinton, Admiral Lord Howe, Lord Cornwallis, General Vaughan, and others.
 During the Battle of Long Island, he was at headquarters with Clinton.

 On 15 September, Rawdon led his men at Kip's Bay, an amphibious landing on Manhattan island.
-The next day, he led his troops in support of the Light Infantry that attacked Harlem Heights until the Americans withdrew.
 He participated at the landings at Pell's Point.
-The British pressed the Americans to White Plains, where on 1 November the Americans withdrew from their entrenchments.